 Tall fescue adapts to a wide variety of soil types and typically requires less fertilizer than Kentucky bluegrass and other cool-season grasses in similar soil.3 Soil testing identifies your lawn's soil type, soil pH and nutrient needs so you can fertilizer accordingly.
-Tall fescue grows best with soil pH between 5.5 and 7.5.2 For soil pH outside that range, test results may recommend lime or other soil amendments to restore pH balance and keep nutrients available.
+Plant tall fescue in soil with pH between 5.5 and 7.5.2 For soil pH outside that range, test results may recommend lime or other soil amendments to restore pH balance and keep nutrients available.

 1. Duble, R.L., “Tall Fescue," Texas A&M Agrilife Extension.